james-rae/ramp4-pcar4/packages/ramp-core/src/geo/layer/class-structure.md

 - - CommonLayer: The generic class for layers that are implemented inside RAMP core.

-- - - TileLayer: Handles ArcGIS Server Tile layers
+- - - TileLayer: Handles ArcGIS Server Tile layers.

-- - - ImageryLayer: Handles ArcGIS Server Imagery layers
+- - - ImageryLayer: Handles ArcGIS Server Imagery layers.

-- - - WMSLayer: Handles WMS layers
+- - - WMSLayer: Handles WMS layers.

 - - - AttributeLayer: The generic class for layers that deal with attributes / features.

-- - - - FeatureLayer: Handles ArcGIS Server Feature layers
+- - - - FeatureLayer: Handles ArcGIS Server Feature layers.

-- - - - MapImageLayer: Handles ArcGIS Server Map Image layers (formerly Dynamic layers)
+- - - - MapImageLayer: Handles ArcGIS Server Map Image layers (formerly Dynamic layers).

-- - - - FileLayer: The generic class for layers that front-load all their feature data (no server refreshes)
+- - - - FileLayer: The generic class for layers that front-load all their feature data (no server refreshes).

-- - - - - csv
+- - - - - CsvLayer: Handles layers populated by a CSV file.

-- - - - - geojson
+- - - - - GeoJsonLayer: Handles layers populated by a GeoJson object.

-- - - - - wfs
+- - - - - WfsLayer: Handles layers populated by a WFS service.

-- - - - - shape
+- - - - - ShapefileLayer: Handles layers populated by a zipped shapefile.